britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

     * The BULLRUN program mentioned above includes the addition of covert modifications to software as one means to undermine encryption.
     * There is also some suspicion that NSA modifications to the DUAL\_EC\_DRBG random number generator were made to ensure that keys generated using that generator could be predicted by NSA.
 These suspicions have been reinforced by reports that RSA Security was paid roughly $10M to make DUAL\_EC\_DRBG the default in their products.

-We use the term "pervasive attack" to collectively describe these operations.
+We use the term "pervasive attack" {{RFC7258}} to collectively describe these operations.
 The term "pervasive" is used because the attacks are designed to indiscriminately gather as much data as possible and to apply selective analysis on targets after the fact.
 This means that all, or nearly all, Internet communications are targets for these attacks.
 To achieve this scale, the attacks are physically pervasive; they affect a large number of Internet communications.
 They are pervasive in content, consuming and exploiting any information revealed by the protocol.
 And they are pervasive in technology, exploiting many different vulnerabilities in many different protocols.

 It's important to note that although the attacks mentioned above were executed by NSA and GCHQ, there are many other organizations that can mount pervasive attacks.
 Because of the resources required to achieve pervasive scale, pervasive attacks are most commonly undertaken by nation-state actors.
 For example, the Chinese Internet filtering system known as the "Great Firewall of China" uses several techniques that are similar to the QUANTUM program, and which have a high degree of pervasiveness with regard to the Internet in China.

 # Threat Model {#model}

 Given these disclosures, we must consider a broader threat model.

-Pervasive surveillance aims to collect information across a large number of Internet communications, observing the collected communications to identify information of interest within individual communications, or inferring information from correlated communications.
-This analysis sometimes benefits from decryption of encrypted communications and deanonymization of anonymized communications.
-As a result, these attackers desire both access to the bulk of Internet traffic and to the keying material required to decrypt any traffic that has been encrypted (though the presence of a communication and the fact that it is encrypted may both be inputs to an analysis, even if the attacker cannot decrypt the communication).
+Pervasive surveillance aims to collect information across a large number of Internet communications, analyzing the collected communications to identify information of interest within individual communications, or inferring information from correlated communications.  his analysis sometimes benefits from decryption of encrypted communications and deanonymization of anonymized communications.
+As a result, these attackers desire both access to the bulk of Internet traffic and to the keying material required to decrypt any traffic that has been encrypted.
+Even if keys are not available, note that the presence of a communication and the fact that it is encrypted may both be inputs to an analysis, even if the attacker cannot decrypt the communication.

 The attacks listed above highlight new avenues both for access to traffic and for access to relevant encryption keys.
-They further  indicate that the scale of surveillance is sufficient to provide a general capability to cross-correlate communications, a threat not previously thought to be relevant at the scale of all Internet communications.
+They further indicate that the scale of surveillance is sufficient to provide a general capability to cross-correlate communications, a threat not previously thought to be relevant at the scale of the Internet.

 ## Attacker Capabilities